klimbeta/klimbeta/docs/reference/CompType/BetaBauen.md

 Is the most complex of all the BetaComp types since competitors (BetaBauers) must be both skilled at setting and [BetaClimbing](/guide/What/WhatBeta).

-Setters set a Route or Wall then climb it themselves or another team member climbs it.
+Setters set a <route>Route</route> or Wall then climb it themselves or another team member climbs it.